 Where?
 The Schloss Schneckenhof West Library (central lending library and textbook collection)

-The Orientation Phase takes place during the first two weeks of the lecture period.
-During this phase, students can try out modules from the „Economics“ or „Economic Research Preparatory Courses“ module combinations before deciding which modules to take for the rest of the semester, and which track they want to pursue.
+During the first weeks of the lecture period you can try out modules from the „Economics“ or „Economic Research Preparatory Courses“ module combinations before deciding which modules to take for the rest of the semester, and which track you want to pursue.
 No course registration in Portal2 is necessary.

 Module combination: Economics